Lois Sasson: Philanthropy

 Sasson designed and donated "Compassion" cufflinks in support of the Center for the Advancement of Women.
 She also donated 35% of jewelry sales received at a benefit for a woman with aplastic anemia in 2013.

-Personal life and death
+Personal life

 Her early marriage to Raymond Sasson ended in divorce.
 Lois lived with her partner, singer Lesley Gore ("It's My Party"), whom she started dating in the mid-1980s, for 33 years, until Gore's death in 2015.

-Sasson died from COVID-19 at Weill Cornell Medical Center in New York City on December 30, 2020, aged 80.
-Her only survivor was her sister Susan Kahaner.
+Sasson died from the effects of COVID-19 in New York City on December 30, 2020.
+She was 80, and her only surviving family member was her sister Susan Kahaner.